 Grief is a normal reaction to loss.

 Every November we offer a Bereavement Support Group facilitated by two experienced volunteers for 12 weeks.
 Two of our bereavement volunteers participated in an additional four day intensive Bereavement Support training program offered at the Center for Loss and Life Transition.
 Currently our program involves six classes before the Christmas holidays and six classes following the holidays.

 After the client passes the volunteer will keep in touch with the family or friend through face to face visits or phone calls for up to one year.
-Our volunteers receive twelve hours of training specifically dedicated to companioning those who are grieving.
+Our volunteers receive training specifically dedicated to companioning those who are grieving.

 Walk & Talk Program

-In the spring when weather permits, usually the first part of May, there is a Walk & Talk program scheduled.
+In the spring when weather permits there is a Walk & Talk program scheduled.
 This is designed for bereaved people to meet others who share similar feelings.
-It is six organized outings on Saturday mornings form 10:00am – 11:30am.
-There is one trained volunteer for each three participants.
-The leader arranges the location of the 30 minute walk and a refreshment destination following the walk for some socializing.
+It is six organized outings on Saturday mornings form 10:00 am – 11:30 am.
+There is one trained volunteer for every three participants.
+The leader arranges the location of the 30-minute walk and a refreshment destination following the walk for some socializing.
 The focus is to provide fresh air, mild exercise, and some socialization for the bereaved participants.
 In some cases, the participants develop rapport and carry on with their own walking group afterwards.